Shivam-Singh-1/ChainHeartz/README.md

-# ChainHeartz
+## ChainHeartz: 🌍 Decentralized Crypto Donation Tracker

-This project is a decentralized donation tracker that allows users to donate cryptocurrency to various causes and track all donations in real-time.
-The goal is to create a transparent and easy-to-use platform where users can support charitable initiatives using cryptocurrencies like ETH.
+This project is a **decentralized donation tracker** that allows users to donate cryptocurrency to various causes and track all donations in real time.
+The goal is to create a transparent and easy-to-use platform where users can support charitable initiatives using cryptocurrencies like **ETH**.
 Every donation is logged and displayed for transparency, simulating blockchain-like behavior.

 ---

 ## 📜 Features